xayananh4/PierreSweetandSavoryTreats/README.md

-# Dr. Sillystringz's Factory
+# Pierre's Sweet and Savory Treats
 Names of contributors: By Viradeth Xay-ananh.
-MVC web application for Dr. Sillystringz's Factory.
+MVC web application for Pierre's Sweet and Savory Treats.

 # Description
-MVC Web application that allows a manager to add a engineer to a list and view all the list of engineers.
-The manager can also add a machine to a list and view of list of machines.
-The manager can also add a machine to a engineer and vice versa (engineer to a machine)
+MVC Web application that allows a User/Pierre to create an account and log out.
+Once the user is logged in they can create a treat or flavor and add flavors to a particular treat.
+User must have an account to perform either create, edit or delete actions.
+The list of treats and flavors is available to all regardsless of having a account or not.

 ## Technologies Used
 * C#